rcl-ssl/docs/workloads/stand-alone.md

 ---

 # Stand Alone Workload
+**V6.0.10**

-The stand alone workload is applicable for the creation of a SSL/TLS certificates manually and installing the certificate in a web server.
+The stand alone workload is applicable for the **manual creation, installation and renewal** of a SSL/TLS certificate in a web server.

 The web servers may include :